Methods for Population Adjustment with Limited Access to Individual Patient Data: A Review and Simulation Study: Methodology

-This approach was developed to address the supposed ``non-linearity bias'' induced by non-linear models.
-However, in the linear predictor scale, plugging in mean covariate values does not induce non-linearity bias per se because the arithmetic mean of the predicted outcome (the expected outcome for patients sampled under the centered covariates) and its geometric mean (the outcome evaluated at the expectation of the centered covariates) coincide, i.e., $\mathbb{E}[g^{-1}(\textnormal{LP})]=g^{-1}[\mathbb{E}(\textnormal{LP})]$, where $\textnormal{LP}$ denotes the linear predictor term (the linear combination of coefficients and independent variables) for a given subject.
-Provided that the number of simulated subjects is sufficiently large (i.e., in expectation), the ``covariate simulation'' approach generates estimates that are equivalent to those of the ``plug-in'' methodology adopted in this article.
-If the indirect comparison is performed in the linear predictor scale, as presented, the ``covariate simulation'' approach to STC is entirely unnecessary and only complicates the calculation of standard errors.
+It is worth noting that, in the linear predictor scale, the arithmetic mean of the average linear predictor (the average linear predictor for patients sampled under the centered covariates) and its geometric mean (the linear predictor evaluated at the expectation of the centered covariates) coincide.
+Therefore, provided that the number of simulated subjects is sufficiently large (i.e., in expectation or ignoring sampling variability), the ``covariate simulation'' approach generates estimates that are equivalent to those of the ``plug-in'' methodology adopted in this article.